cyclopcam/cyclops/pkg/videoformat/fsv/readme.md

 5, I saw a lot of dropped video packets.
 This is probably attributable to either the NN processing thread, or the slow disk writes to the FSV archive, and I suspect it is the latter.
 It seems irresponsible NOT to allow asynchronous writes of the video feeds, so I'm going to do that.
 If this mode is enabled, then writes always occur from a background thread.
+OK - I ended up making buffered writes _always_ operate asynchronously.